 Objectives: To identify patients’ and caregivers’ values and preferences for asthma treatment with inhaled corticosteroids (ICS) and to describe the instruments and/or techniques to determine them.

 Methods: Paired reviewers independently screened six databases from inception to February 2023.
-We included quantitative and qualitative studies of patients with asthma or their caregivers, eliciting values and preferences about CSI treatment.
+We included quantitative and qualitative studies of patients with asthma or their caregivers, eliciting values and preferences about ICS treatment.

-Results: Initially, we identified 25429 studies in our searches.
-After title and abstract and full-text screening, we identified ten quantitative and ten qualitative that met our inclusion criteria (Figure 1).
-From the 10 quantitative studies, four studies (40%) implemented a discrete choice approach to elicit utilities, one study (10%) used EQ-5D-5l and visual analogue scales (VAS), three studies (30%) applied questionnaires or surveys), two studies (20%) used discrete choice and willingness to pay (WTP).
-Regarding the qualitative studies, eight studies (80%) were cross-sectional studies, one (10%) was a focus group study, and one (10%) was an ethnographic interview.
+Results: Initially, we identified 25,429 studies in our searches.
+After title and abstract and full-text screening, we identified 10 quantitative and 10 qualitative studies that met our inclusion criteria (Figure 1).
+From the 10 quantitative studies, 4 (40%) implemented a discrete choice approach to elicit utilities, 1 (10%) used EQ-5D-5l and visual analogue scales (VAS), 3 (30%) applied questionnaires or surveys), and 2 (20%) used discrete choice and willingness to pay (WTP).
+Regarding the qualitative studies, 8 studies (80%) were cross-sectional studies, 1 (10%) was a focus group study, and 1 (10%) was an ethnographic interview.
 Qualitative findings showed with moderate certainty evidence that fears about adverse events were a significant concern when patients and caregivers selected their preferred treatment and patients valued treatments capable of relieving symptoms (Table 1).

 Patient, public and/or healthcare consumer involvement: Our systematic review summarizes relevant research evidence about patient values and preferences for asthma treatment with ICS to facilitate the integration of values and preferences in healthcare decision processes.